 In reality, medical data loss in the United States is occurring at an alarming rate.
-A 2012 survey from the Ponemon Institute (a research organization dedicated to advancing privacy and data protection practices) revealed that 91 percent of health care facilities with 250 employees or fewer confirmed they’d had at least one data breach.
-Even large health care organizations aren’t immune: 41 percent of hospitals admitted to 10 or more data breaches a year, according to a 2010 survey conducted by the identity security firm Identity Force.
+A 2015 report from the Ponemon Institute (a research organization dedicated to advancing privacy and data protection practices) revealed that more than 90 percent of healthcare facilities surveyed had had at least one data breach, and 40 percent had more than five data breaches during the last two years.
+Criminal attacks on healthcare data have risen 125 percent from five years ago.

-According to the Federal Trade Commission, red flags for patients include bills for medical services you didn’t receive; debt collection or a credit report showing you’ve gone into debt collection for medical debt you didn’t accrue; or a notice from your health insurance company that you’ve reached the limit on your benefits.
+According to the Federal Trade Commission, red flags for patients include bills for medical services you didn’t receive; a call from a debt collector or a credit report showing you have medical debt you didn’t accrue; or a notice from your health insurance company that you’ve reached the limit on your benefits.
 Take these steps to reduce your risk of data leaks:

-Ask questions.
-Find out what information health care providers keep on file, how they use it, and if there’s any reason they’d share that information without your consent.
+Find out what information health care providers keep on file for you, how they use it, and whether they’d share that information without your consent.
 “If your doctor thinks you’d be a good fit for a new RA drug trial, for example, you should be given the opportunity to say yes or no before the doctor passes your information to the pharmaceutical company or research team,” says Ponemon.
-Likewise, each time you see the doctor, ask the date of your last visit to make sure their records are accurate.
+Each time you see the doctor, ask the date of your last visit to make sure their records are accurate.

-Put your photo on file.
 Many security-conscious providers now ask patients to provide photo ID to confirm your identity.
 If yours doesn’t, ask them to put a note on the top of your file to check your ID at future visits.
-It’s not a perfect system but it’s a start, say experts.
+It’s not a perfect system but it’s a start, experts say.

-Read your mail.
-“The federal government requires health care providers to tell patients if their data has been leaked,” says McGraw.
+“The federal government requires health care providers to tell patients if their data have been leaked,” says McGraw.
 If you receive such a notice, ask the provider these questions: Was the loss a theft or an accident?
 Was the data digital, and was it encrypted (in which case there’s a low probability it can be used)?
 Will the provider offer remedies?
 “Larger insurers and hospitals, in particular, often offer free credit monitoring to those affected by a security breach,” says McGraw.